iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > I am a Harvey Hurrican victom me an my brother.
 When the hurrican was over i rent a place.
 My brother is with liver problems high blood pressure and hepitest.
 I am a copd lung condition also health problems.
 I am on home oxegen and four times a day with breathing treatments.
 Also my brother has a lung problem also woth Copd.
 We need Fema to help eith a house on Dickinson Texas , 77539.
 The place we rent has md and the land lord is a ok person but a slumlord.
 Fema to help us better living home<br> :date: __2020-04-20 08:40:27__

-> The app did work great.
-I got a Samsung A10 and for some reason the notifications stopped working properly.
-The weather notifications are intermittent and my reminders for emergency kit, smoke detectors, etc. don't come through at all anymore.
-Suggestions?
-I'd like to give higher marks.<br> :date: __2020-04-09 04:12:19__

-> FLASH FLOODING IN PHOENIX FLASH FLOODING IN PHOENIX FLASH FLOODING IN PHOENIX FLASH FLOODING IN PHOENIX FLASH FLOODING IN PHOENIX.
-I GET IT.
-I DON'T NEED A NEW NOTIFICATION EVERY 30 SECONDS.<br> :date: __2020-03-12 22:35:27__

 #### 2-star reviews